 - Preheat oven to 350°F. Grease a 8X8" baking pan.
 Set aside.

 - In a large saucepan melt butter with 1 cup chocolate chips.
 Stir until smooth.
 Add sugar and cocoa powder.
 Mix well.
-Set aside to cool slightly, about 10 minutes, stirring occasionally.
+Set aside to cool slightly, about 10 minutes, stirring occasionally.½ cup unsalted butter,1 ¼ cup semisweet chocolate chips,1 cup sugar,4 tablespoons unsweetened cocoa powder

 - To the chocolate mixture add lightly beaten eggs and vanilla.
-Stir vigorously, then add almond flour, salt, and baking powder.
-Mix well.
+Stir vigorously, then add almond flour, baking powder, and salt.
+Mix well.2 large eggs,1 teaspoon vanilla extract,1 cup blanched almond flour,½ teaspoon baking powder,½ teaspoon salt

 - Stir in remaining ¼ cup chocolate chips.
 Pour into prepared baking pan and spread evenly.
 Bake for 35-40 minutes, or until toothpick inserted in middle comes out clean.
 Cool in pan on wire rack before slicing and serving.